About DisabilityCare Australia

 What are the access requirements?

-From July 2013, people living in the Barwon area can access the scheme if they:
+Between July 2013 and July 2016, people living in the LGAs of Newcastle, Maitland and Lake Macquarie can access the scheme if they:

-- have a significant and permanent disability that affects their ability to participate in the community and employment and they require care and support, or could benefit from early intervention requirements
+- have a permanent and significant disability that affects their ability to participate in the community or employment and they require care and support, or could benefit from early intervention

 - meet age requirements.

-A person who is a scheme participant during the first stage and is under the age of 65 can choose to remain a participant or transition to the aged care system once they turn 65 (or turn 50 years for Aboriginal or Torres Strait Islander people).
-Existing clients aged 65 and over will continue to receive support consistent with current arrangements.
+A person who is a scheme participant during the first stage and is aged under the age of 65 can choose to remain a participant of the scheme or move in to the aged care system once they turn 65 (or turn 50 for Aboriginal or Torres Strait Islander people).

 For more information about DisabilityCare Australia and the rollout of the scheme from